FusionAuth/fusionauth-site/site/_posts/2020-06-29-django-and-oauth.md

 ### Configuring FusionAuth

 FusionAuth should now be running and reachable on `[http://localhost:9011](http://localhost:9011)`.
-The first time you visit, you’ll be prompted to set up an admin user and password.
-Once you’ve done this, you’ll be prompted to complete three more set up steps, as shown below.
+The first time you visit, you'll be prompted to set up an admin user and password.
+Once you've done this, you'll be prompted to complete three more set up steps, as shown below.

 {% include _image.liquid src="/assets/img/blogs/social-sign-in-django/fusionauth-setup1.png" alt="FusionAuth prompts us with the setup steps that we need to complete." class="img-fluid" figure=false %}

-We’ll skip step **#3** in this tutorial, but sending emails (e.g. to verify email addresses and do password resets) is a vital part of FusionAuth running in production.
+We'll skip step **#3** in this tutorial, but sending emails (e.g. to verify email addresses and do password resets) is a vital part of FusionAuth running in production.

 ### Creating an Application

-Click “Setup” under “Missing Application” and call your new app “Secret Birthdays”.
-It’ll get a Client Id and Client secret automatically.
-Later, we’ll set up a Django application which will run on [http://localhost:8000](http://localhost:8000), so configure the Authorized URLs accordingly.
+Click “Setup" under “Missing Application" and call your new app “Secret Birthdays".
+It'll get a Client Id and Client secret automatically.
+Later, we'll set up a Django application which will run on [http://localhost:8000](http://localhost:8000), so configure the Authorized URLs accordingly.
 You should add:

 - [http://localhost:8000/dashboard](http://localhost:8000/dashboard) to the Authorized redirect URLs
 - [http://localhost:8000/](http://localhost:8000/) to the Authorized request origin URL